treeman/jonashietala/drafts/i_wrote_my_own_keyboard_layout_was_it_worth_it.markdown

 1. Get a programmable keyboard (so you can remap things on the keyboard instead of the OS).

-   Moving Escape to Caps Lock and adding Ctrl as a [Mod-Tap][] on it are great to do on a regular keyboard.
+   Moving Escape to Caps Lock and [acting as Ctrl][Mod-Tap] when held are great modifications for a regular keyboard.
 (You might be able to do that on the OS level too.)

 1. Get a more ergonomical keyboard.